 The financial services industry is already well underway with piloting applications for the new technology, but its potential to transform the commodities markets is only just starting to be explored.
-Some of the early objectives that are generating interest and attracting funding to develop solutions include areas such as trade reconciliation and confirmation, where transaction costs could be significantly reduced by keeping the ledger distributed between counterparties; and trade settlements, where the operational risk of cash misallocation, and the potential to optimise working capital is attractive.
+Some of the early objectives that are generating interest, and attracting funding to develop solutions, include areas such as trade reconciliation and confirmation.
+Here, transaction costs could be significantly reduced by keeping the ledger distributed between counterparties and trade settlements, where the operational risk of cash misallocation and the potential to optimise working capital is attractive.

-Other possible applications include price reporting, where blockchain permits improved data verification while preserving the anonymity of counterparties, and physical commodity tracing, because it becomes possible to locate both physical commodity and its owner at any point in time.
+Other possible applications include price reporting, where blockchain permits improved data verification while preserving the anonymity of counterparties and physical commodity tracing.
+The reason behind this is because it becomes possible to locate both physical commodity and its owner at any point in time.

 And then there is the potential for smart tendering: pallets equipped with RFID tags can publish their need to move from point A to point B on a blockchain ledger.
 Carriers use blockchain mining applications to place bids to win the job.
 The blockchain will award the job to the bidder that best fits their requirements and the transaction is recorded on it.
 The shipment is then tracked on the blockchain as it moves through the supply chain.
 With blockchains, all of these steps can be done automatically, cutting out cumbersome negotiations and inter-party information exchanges, and significantly improving efficiency.